General Security Tips

 - Do not lend your keys to service people or anyone you do not know and trust.

-- If a stranger asks to use your telephone, do not open the door.
+- If a stranger asks to use your telephone or cell phone, do not open the door.
 Offer to call for them.
-Same for a request to use your cell phone.

 - Do not give credit card numbers to any stranger or to anyone over the phone unless you are certain to whom you are speaking.